They Called Us Enemy: Creation and conception

-The book's writing began in the beginning part of 2017, and in the same part of 2018 the writing process concluded.
+The book's writing began in early 2017, and the writing process concluded in the beginning of 2018.
 In the latter year, the producers of the comic hired the artist.

 The writers used Allegiance and To The Stars as inspiration.
 The research process involved books, documents, film, and photographic works.
 Clip Studio Paint was used to create the artwork, and the work intended to have inspiration from American artwork and Japanese artwork.